 About Denyce: Denyce is the mother of two children, both of whom have received care at Boston Children’s.
 Her eldest, a young adult daughter named Dee, received primary care here.
 She also battled severe childhood asthma and frequented the Emergency Department for treatment of that condition.
 Denyce’s son, Colby, currently receives primary care services at Boston Children's.

 In addition to being a member of the hospital-wide Family Advisory Council, Denyce also serves on the Children’s Hospital Primary Care Center Family Advisory Council, a group she joined in 2012.
-Denyce and her siblings grew up in Brookline, MA and all received primary care at Boston Children’s Hospital.
+Denyce and her siblings grew up in Brookline, Massachusetts, and all received primary care at Boston Children’s.

 Member since: 2014